Skip to content

 ) -> Union[UserResponse, UserResponseFailed]: pass

-In addition to the parsing based on the status code, if the response template does not provide a status code or multiple response templates provide the same status code, Client the class will parse according to the order in Union[] which the response templates are declared in.
-If the parsing is successful, it will return.
-If the parsing fails, it will continue to parse the next template.
+If the response template does not provide a status code, or multiple response templates provide the same status code, the Client class will parse according to the order which the response are declared in in the Union[].
+If the parsing is successful, it will return. otherwise it will continue to parse the next template.
 If all the templates fail to parse the response, the corresponding error will be thrown.
-If you don’t want to throw an error when the parsing fails, you can add an Response element at the Union[] end of, such as
+If you don’t want to throw an error when the parsing fails, you can add an Response element at the end of Union[], such as

 class UserClient(cli.Client):